This page contains affiliate links. I may earn a commission at no extra cost to you.

 Does overwatering make ghost ants worse?

-Overwatering encourages plant pests like scale and aphids, which produce honeydew — a major ghost ant food source.
+Overwatering can encourage plant pests like scale and aphids, which produce honeydew – a major ghost ant food source.

 What’s the best bait for ghost ants?